palnel/fawaterak/README.md

 ## [Advanced] Quick Hosting Setup

-In addition to the official [Invoice Ninja - Self-Hosted Installation Guide](https://invoiceninja.github.io/en/self-host-installation/) we have a few commands for you.
+In addition to the official [Fawaterak - Self-Hosted Installation Guide](https://invoiceninja.github.io/en/self-host-installation/) we have a few commands for you.

 ```sh
 git clone --depth 1 -b v5.11.53 https://github.com/invoiceninja/invoiceninja.git